bergesinstitute/grafmethodenglish/book-1-unit-3.md

 Con el verbo *to have* y con la mayoría de los verbos vamos a necesitar usar *to do*.

-#### Preguntas
+#### Oraciones interrogativas

-Para hacer preguntas, ponemos primero el verbo *to do* conjugado, después el sujeto, y después el verbo que queremos usar:
+En las oraciones interrogativas ponemos primero el verbo *to do* conjugado, después el sujeto, y por último el verbo que queremos usar, en infinitivo.

     Do you have brothers or sisters? - ¿Tienes hermanos o hermanas?